suffolklibraries/lgc/content/collections/events/hadleigh-belly-dancing.md

   [07522198961](tel:07522198961)
 ---
-Get into the art of Belly Dancing with these classes, All skill levels welcome.
+Get into the art of Belly Dancing with these classes.
+All skill levels welcome.